 Successive Governments in Wales have since 2002 committed to removing the “reasonable punishment” defence and prohibiting all corporal punishment but initially lacked the power to do so.
 However, following an extension of devolution, the National Assembly of Wales has the power to remove the defence and in October 2011 voted to encourage the Government to introduce the necessary legislation.
 An amendment to the Violence Against Women, Domestic Abuse and Sexual Violence Bill that would have achieved prohibition was defeated in the National Assembly in 2015.
 The Assembly had voted to establish a Committee to consider how the repeal of the defence of “reasonable chastisement” could be implemented but it was never operational.
 During his speech to the new Welsh Assembly on 18 May 2016, First Minister Carwyn Jones announced that legislation which would “remove the defence of reasonable punishment” would be taken forward on a cross-party basis.
 On 27 June 2017, it was announced that a consultation on the removal of the defence would be launched in the coming 12 months with the aim to introduce legislation in 2018.
 In November 2017, the Children’s Minister re-affirmed the Government's intention to prohibit all corporal punishment.
 A consultation on the proposed removal of the “reasonable chastisement” defence opened in January 2018 and will run until 2 April 2018.

 The Scottish Human Rights Commission recommended in September 2016 that the Scottish Government abolish corporal punishment.
-A consultation ran in Scotland on the Children (Equal Protection from Assault) Bill between May and August 2017.
-The Bill aims to repeal the legal defence of “justifiable assault” and ensure that children are equally protected from assault in law.
+A consultation ran in Scotland on the Children (Equal Protection from Assault) Bill between May and August 2017, with the Bill aiming to repeal the legal defence of “justifiable assault” and ensuring that children are equally protected from assault in law.
 In October 2017, both the SNP Government and the Scottish Labour party expressed their support for the Bill.
 By 26 October 2017, the Bill had been formally endorsed to be introduced to Parliament.